 - 1.1 The Agency agrees to comply with the Code of Federal Regulations (CFR), Title 24, Part 570, with details of HUD requirements concerning CDBG, and all federal regulations and policies issued pursuant to these regulations, as more specifically described in Exhibit A, attached hereto and incorporated by this reference (collectively referred to as "Applicable Federal Laws").
-The Agency further agrees to utilize Funds available under this Agreement to supplement rather than supplant funds otherwise available. - 1.2 The Agency shall have and shall document an established process for determining eligibility of applicants that is consistent with recordkeeping requirements established by HUD. - 1.3 The Agency shall utilize CDBG Funds by providing Services for indigent, very-low, and low-income women who are either pregnant or postpartum deemed to meet the necessary requirements (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement.
-For those Clients with minor children, the Agency agrees to provide the accommodations necessary to allow the children to remain with the respective Client.
+The Agency further agrees to utilize Funds available under this Agreement to supplement rather than supplant funds otherwise available. - 1.2 The Agency shall have and shall document an established process for determining eligibility of applicants that is consistent with recordkeeping requirements established by HUD. - 1.3 The Agency shall utilize CDBG Funds by providing mental health and substance abuse treatment to homeless and low income individuals in order to increase their overall well-

-1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.
+- being (hereinafter collectively referred to as "Clients"), in accordance with the terms and conditions set forth in this Agreement. - 1.4 The Agency shall provide all required professional staff, volunteer workers, and services required for the operation of the Project.